 Be agile, and learn to work at speed

 Working with diverse teams brings a wider skill set to your projects, allowing you to pivot quickly as external factors demand it.
-All the projects highlighted in this article are characterized by an urgency untypical of the public sector.
-As Jacqui Rock highlights, speed was the key factor in getting the UK Test and Trace program off the ground in less than four months.
+All the projects highlighted in this article are characterised by an urgency untypical of the public sector.
+As Jacqui Rock highlights, speed was the key factor in getting the UK Test and Trace programme off the ground in less than four months.
 To do that they needed an insights-driven plan and a network of trusted partners.

 Develop trust through data

 To build trust within your partner network, you need to use data to drive procurement decisions.
-A data-driven approach helps you build trusting and productive relationships with your suppliers, as well as justifying decision-making processes to the wider organization.
+A data-driven approach helps you build trusting and productive relationships with your suppliers, as well as justifying decision-making processes to the wider organisation.